 January means it is the time of New Year’s resolutions, and according to Reader’s Digest, one of the most popular New Year’s resolutions is losing weight.
 But losing weight is hard.
 It means taking time to exercise, and it also means eating right.
 While many people will probably forget all about their resolution or give up before the month is out, here is some advice for how to make losing weight a more manageable goal through eating right.
+People can help their journey by seeing what gadgets are out there that can get them further to their goals, for example, a fitness tracker is very popular with those who want to keep on top of their daily habits, and websites like Mobile Mob can provide the accessories for them so they can feel more connected to their workouts and eating regime.

 - Drink water